-It’s got great reviews, too – the series, not the impending renovations, which are proving quite controversial.
-(And all for a palace that according to this series, nobody much wants to live in.)
+Netflix’s new show, The Crown, cost around 100 million dollars to make, which would cover nearly a third of the cost of the Buckingham Palace renovations.
+It’s got great reviews, too – the series, not the building plans, which are proving quite controversial.
+(And all for a palace that according to this series, nobody wants to live in.)

-“The fact is,” her grandmother admonishes her, “the crown must win – must always win.”
+“The fact is,” her grandmother admonishes her, “the crown must win – must always win!”

 Writer/creator Peter Morgan’s series isn’t all about the hat, but also the person wearing it.
 Foy is beautifully regal as the Queen (even rivaling Sarah Gadon in the fanciful A Royal Night Out), and is also credible as a supposedly simple countrywoman, more interested in dogs and horses than politics or people.

 Matt Smith layers his rubbery-faced, zany energy over the mannerisms and ‘wit’ of the notoriously prickly Duke of Edinburgh.
 I kept expecting him to demand a Doctor Who-themed nursery for Charles and Anne.

 Everyone seems far nicer than they probably were/are in real life – even Eileen Atkins as scary Queen Mary.
 Well, almost everyone.
 There’s the fabulously brittle duo of the Duke of Windsor (Alex Jennings) and Wallis Simpson (Lia Williams – I had to check it wasn’t Game of Thrones’ Red Woman Carice van Houten).